malc3om/free-root-python/README.md

 - **No Root Required**: Uses PRoot to provide a virtual root environment without requiring actual root privileges
 - **Cross-Platform**: Works on x86_64 and ARM64 architectures
 - **Customizable**: Configure your Ubuntu environment with simple Python commands
+- **Git Integration**: Directly clone repositories into your Ubuntu environment

 ## Installation